Easy Green Tomato Chutney Recipe

 More Green Tomato Recipes and Preserving Inspiration

-If you enjoyed this green tomato chutney recipe (and you will!), check out some of my other autumn recipes.
+If you enjoyed this green tomato chutney recipe (and you will!), check out some of these other autumn recipes.
 They include another green tomato recipe (that even explains how healthy green tomatoes can be) and other delicious food in jars to make now and enjoy later.
 Have fun cooking and canning!

 - Sweet green tomato relish recipe